More...

 But they can often be socially oblivious and rigid.

 Spock from Star Trek just might be the perfect archetype example.
-He prioritizes logic above all but what makes this character even more interesting is his half human side that is constant conflict.
+He prioritizes logic above all but what makes this character even more interesting is his half human side that is in constant conflict.

 Spock • Archetype Examples